GimpTutorial/3-Animated-Sprites/README.md

 ### 19a Checking Your Sprite Sheet Works
 #### Testing Our Sprite Sheet
-+ This lecture is all about testing your work straight away.
++ This lecture is all about testing your work straight away
 + We’ll search for a tool
-+ Use it to test that our sprite sheet behaves as expected.
++ Use it to test that our sprite sheet behaves as expected

 ### 20 Manually Installing GIMP Add Ons
 + How and where to install script and python files